-Trump to reveal Supreme Court pick next Thursday
+Trump intends to announce Supreme Court pick on Feb.
+2

 Washington — President Donald Trump said Wednesday he intends to announce his nominee for the Supreme Court on Feb.
 2, and three federal appeals court judges are said to be the front-runners to fill the lifetime seat held by the late Justice Antonin Scalia, a conservative icon.